 The Company entered into an employment agreement with Dr. Williams effective as of February 25, 2020 wherein he agreed to serve as the Company's Chief Executive Officer.
-Pursuant to the agreement, Dr. Williams is entitled to an annual base salary of \$475,000 and is also eligible to earn an annual cash bonus, with a target of 50% of his annual base salary, based upon the achievement of performance milestones determined by our Board.
-Dr. Williams is also eligible to earn a performance bonus of \$125,000 upon the achievement of complete Phase 2 study enrollment (US, EU and IL) by July 2020.
-Dr. Williams' agreement also provided for the grant of stock options to purchase 400,000 shares of common stock at an exercise price of \$3.59 (the closing market price on the date of grant) and restricted stock units for 200,000 shares of Common Stock.
-The stock options and restricted stock units were issued under the 2018 Plan and will vest and become exercisable over a four year period as follows: one-fourth of the shares on the first anniversary of the effective date of the Agreement and the remaining shares equally on each quarterly anniversary of the grant date thereafter, subject to continued employment with the Company through each such date.
+Pursuant to the agreement, Dr. Williams was entitled to an annual base salary of \$475,000 and is also eligible to earn an annual cash bonus, with a target of 50% of his annual base salary, based upon the achievement of performance milestones determined by the Company's Board.
+Dr. Williams' agreement also provided for the grant of stock options to purchase 400,000 shares of common stock at an exercise price of \$3.59 (the closing market price on the date of grant) and restricted stock units for 200,000 shares of common stock.
+The stock options and restricted stock units were issued under the 2018 Plan and will vest and become exercisable over a four-year period as follows: one-fourth of the shares on the first anniversary of the effective date of the Agreement and the remaining shares equally on each quarterly anniversary of the grant date thereafter, subject to continued employment with the Company through each such date.
 In addition, the vesting of the stock options granted, and any future stock options, restricted stock units or other equity compensation awards will be accelerated and become fully vested and exercisable or payable, as the case may be, upon the occurrence of a Significant Event (as defined in the 2018 Plan).
 Dr. Williams will be entitled to participate in all employee benefit plans that the Company generally makes available to its senior executives (other than severance plans) from time to time.